+80 column display using the Atari XEP80 adaptor.

+DEVICE XEP80 [1|2] [/P|/N]

-Purpose This allows an 80 column display when used with the Atari XEP80 adaptor.
-Syntax DEVICE XEP80 [1 2] [/P /N] Туре External - on device CAR: Remarks The XEP80 can now be connected to either one of the joystick ports.
+The XEP80 can now be connected to either one of the joystick ports.
 The first parameter is the port number to be used (1 or 2, default is 2).
 It must have a monitor of its own.
 After installation, anything printed to the E: or CON: devices will be printed to the 80 column monitor through the XEP80.
 The regular 40 column output of the computer is unaffected, so that graphics output can be produced simultaneously.

 Before SpartaDOS 4.4x the XEP80.SYS driver contained a bug, which prevented it from working on PAL computers.
 The current version recognizes such machines correctly.

 Additionally, you can force either display mode by adding switches to the XEP80.SYS command line: [/P] for PAL or [/N] for NTSC.

 XEP80.SYS does not provide a driver for the printer port on the XEP80.

 It should be noted that many programs access screen memory directly and bypass the E: device.
 Almost all word processors are this way.
 These programs will not work through the XEP80, sending their output instead to the regular computer display.
 MENU.COM and FORMAT are good examples of this.
-Other programs use a combination of the two, such as the terminal program 850 Express!
-3.0.
-The actual online part of Express! will work properly on the 80 column screen, but the menus will show up on the 40 column screen.
+Other programs use a combination of the two, such as the terminal programs 850 Express!
+3.0 or BobTerm 1.2x.
+The actual online part of those will work properly on the 80 column screen, but the menus will show up on the 40 column screen.
 For these reasons it is a good idea to keep the 40 column monitor attached and running if space permits.
 A good monochrome monitor is highly recommended for use with the XEP80.